-The experience of the two countries with national banking was very different, however.
+The experiences of the two countries with national banking were very different, however.
 Specifically, in this paper we identify seven differences.
-We find that the Japanese national banking industry:
+We find that, compared with its U.S. counterpart, the Japanese national banking industry

-- 1. was much smaller in terms of capital, total assets, and circulation, - 2. grew more slowly during the early part of its existence, - 3. was less highly leveraged, than did their U.S. counterparts.

-- 4. funded a large fraction of its balance sheet with notes as compared with deposits, - 5. did less financial intermediation, - 6. had a much closer relationship to the government, and - 7. had less extensive relationships with other banks
+- (1) was much smaller in terms of capital, total assets, and circulation, - (2) grew more slowly during the early part of its existence, - (3) was less highly leveraged, - (4) funded a large fraction of its balance sheet with notes as compared with deposits, - (5) did less financial intermediation, - (6) had a much closer relationship to the government, and - (7) had less extensive relationships with other banks.

 These different experiences raise the question of whether they were due to subtle differences in legislation or whether they were caused by other factors.
-We argue that the first two differences could be to a certain extent due to differences in legislation, namely the restrictions in Japan on the total capital of national banks and the form in which it had to be paid in.
+We argue that the first two differences could be to a certain extent due to differences in legislation, namely, the restrictions in Japan on the total capital of national banks and the form in which it had to be paid in.
 However, we also argue that the last five differences in the nature of the banking business in the two countries was not due to differences in the legislation.
-Rather the different nature of national banking in the two countries seems to be due to fact that there was far less experience with banks in Japan and that banking institutions were far less well developed in that country.
-We also argue that there was more concern with establishing national bank notes as a replacement for government-issued paper currency in Japan.
+Rather, the different nature of national banking in the two countries seems to be due to the fact that there was far less experience with banks in Japan and that banking institutions were far less well developed in that country.
+We also argue that there was more concern with establishing banknotes of national banks as a replacement for government-issued paper currency in Japan.

 The outline of the paper is as follows.
-In the next section we present a comparison of the Japanese and U.S. national banking laws pointing out the similarities and differences.
-In section 3, we compare of the national banking experience in the two countries in terms of the size and growth of the national banking industry to obtain the first two differences mentioned above and argue that they were due, at least in part, to the restriction on the total capital of national banks in Japan.
-In section 4, we compare the nature of the banking business done by national banks to obtain the last five differences mentioned above and argue that these differences were not due to differences in legislation.
-In the final section, we conclude.
+In the next chapter, we present a comparison of the Japanese and U.S. national banking laws, pointing out the similarities and differences.
+In Chapter III, we compare the national banking experience in the two countries in terms of the size and growth of the national banking industry to obtain the first two differences mentioned above and argue that they were due, at least in part, to the restriction on the total capital of national banks in Japan.
+In Chapter IV, we compare the nature of the banking business done by national banks to obtain the last five differences mentioned above and argue that these differences were not due to differences in legislation.
+In the final chapter, we conclude.

-2. Comparison of Japanese and U.S. National Banking Laws
+II.
+Comparison of Japanese and U.S. National Banking Laws

 Japan's National Bank Act was modeled very closely on the National Bank Act passed by the Congress of the United States in 1863.
-In this section, we highlight the important similarities between the National Bank acts in the two countries.
+In this chapter, we highlight the important similarities between the national bank acts in the two countries.
 We also point out some of the important differences in the legislation in the two countries that might have led to differences in the performances of the two countries' banking systems.
 Table 1 contains a brief listing of the similarities and differences.
-In broad terms, both set of laws established a system of governmentally chartered banks that could issue banknotes (bank liabilities redeemable on demand by the bearer), but required that these banknotes be at least 100 percent backed by a deposit of government bonds with some government agency.
+In broad terms, both sets of laws established a system of governmentally chartered banks that could issue banknotes (bank liabilities redeemable on demand by the bearer), but required that these banknotes be at least 100 percent backed by a deposit of government bonds with some government agency.
 The laws also permitted these banks to take deposits from individuals and the government, and they restricted the types of assets that banks could own.
 The major differences between the laws in the two countries were mostly in terms of the reserve requirements for notes and deposits and whether banks were required to accept the notes of other banks.